-For a discharge of indebtedness not described above, you must include this amount in income on Schedule E, Part II, column (g) or (j).
+For a discharge of indebtedness not described above, you must include this amount in income on Schedule E (Form 1040), line 28, column (g) or (j).

-Code I. Tax-Exempt Interest Income
+Code H. Tax-Exempt Interest Income

 You must report on your return, as an item of information, your share of the tax-exempt interest received or accrued by the partnership during the year.
 Individual partners must include this amount on Form 1040, line 8b.
 Increase the adjusted basis of your interest in the partnership by this amount.